oqtane/oqtane.docs/src/pages/guides/themes/index.md

 The following topics should be covered as soon as possible (help wanted!)

-1. How to create a new theme - step by step starting with the built-in assistant
 1. How to customize an existing theme
-1. How to install a theme
 1. How to uninstall a theme
 1. How to update a theme
 1. How to create a theme from scratch